 - Side effects of medicines to treat cancer or HIV

-- Sensation changes (usually affects feet first, then the arms and hands)
+- Sensation changes, such as numbness or decreased sensation, pain, burning, tingling, or other abnormal sensations (usually affects the feet first, then the arms and hands)

 Exams and Tests